The Effects Of Cortisol: Short-Term And Long-Term Impacts On The Human Body

 Stress can raise cortisol levels in the body

 While the parasympathetic nervous system should help slow the stress response and cause cortisol levels to decline in the short term, it's possible for them to remain elevated even after a stressful incident.
+High cortisol levels can strain the adrenal glands and lead to further health issues if not managed effectively.
 In these cases, there are ways to decrease stress and lower cortisol levels for those with regularly high-stress levels.
 Reducing stress may involve lifestyle changes such as getting enough rest, eating a healthy diet, and exercising regularly.
 Meditation and relaxation exercises are highly effective in reducing short-term stress and helping an individual get back to feeling healthy.

 For others with more significant stress-causing concerns, may need to make more significant changes, such as changing jobs, removing themselves from an unhealthy relationship, or seeking professional help to assist them in overcoming some of the stressful factors present in their lives.